Skip to main content

 • Documentation URLs — points Copilot to the correct Connect docs

-• Component mapping — maps user intents to the correct Mobiscroll Connect APIs
+• API mapping — maps user intents to the correct Mobiscroll Connect APIs

 • Rules — enforces correct API usage, authentication flows, and webhook handling